 Category archives for OSHA

-This week’s snapshot of just one work-related fatality.
-This one occurred on August 21 at Cleveland Track Material in Cleveland, Ohio.
+This week’s snapshot of just one work-related fatality in the U.S. This one occurred on August 21 at Cleveland Track Material in Cleveland, Ohio.

 Erik Deighton’s work-related death could have been prevented.
 That’s how I see Michigan OSHA’s findings in the agency’s citations against his employer, Colonial Plastics.